Effective Date: 4/2003; Revised 9/2013

 Right to Amend.
 You have the right to request an amendment to your health information that you believe is incorrect or incomplete.

-Submit your request in writing, including your reason for the amendment, using our "Request for Amendment to PHI" form and send to your physician clinic directly or to MMS Medical Records Department, 5600 Brainerd Road, Suite 500, Chattanooga, Tennessee, 37411, phone (423) 495-8659.
+Submit your request in writing using our “Authorization for Use or Disclosure of Protected Health Information” form and send to your physician clinic directly or to MMS Medical Records Department, 5600 Brainerd Road, Suite 500, Chattanooga, Tennessee, 37411, phone (423)495-8659.

 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 We may also deny your request if you ask us to amend information that: